-In voice over as in narration, we work with our voice, and if we do it well, we don't just read aloud, we tell a story.
+In both voice over and narration, you obviously work with your voice, and if you work well, you're not reading aloud to a microphone, you're telling a story to an audience.
 But the similarity ends there.
-Being an audiobook narrator is, for me, a different job from being a voice over talent.
-In advertising, corporate work, etc., we mostly work under time constraints.
-When there's no time constraint, as is often the case in e-learning, for example, a specific, professional, and engaging tone is required.
+Narrating an audiobook is, for me, a different job from being a French voice actor.
+In advertising, corporate, etc. we work under time constraints most of the time.
+When there are no time constraints, as is often the case in e-leaning for example, a specific, professional and friendly tone is required.

 In audiobook narration, however, there are no time constraints or tone restrictions.
 One must be attuned to the mood of the story and its characters.
 This means we're free to take as much time as we need to tell the story, like a village storyteller would, living the story in front of – and with – their listeners.